feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 245 of Mauk.150 In January 1888, Nie Ek Tjiang was transferred from his post in Kebayoran to Tangerang.

 During his eleven year term of office in Tangerang, Nie Ek Tjiang was very popular among the Chinese community.
-Indeed, various letters signed by members of the Chinese community. were sent to Batavia proposing that he should be promoted to captain instead of captain Oey Giok Koen of Meester-Cornelis, who was to be transferred to Tangerang.!51 Due to the inaccessibility of the correspondence, | was unable to discover the objections to Nie Ek Tjiang's promotion to captain.
+Indeed, various letters signed by members of the Chinese community. were sent to Batavia proposing that he should be promoted to captain instead of captain Oey Giok Koen of Meester-Cornelis, who was to be transferred to Tangerang.!51 Due to the inaccessibility of the correspondence, I was unable to discover the objections to Nie Ek Tjiang's promotion to captain.
 But he was passed over, and Oey Giok Koen was installed as captain in Tangerang in July 1899.
 Oey Giok Koen was the owner of the land of Pasar Baru in Tangerang, which previously had been leased to Nie Ek Tjiang.152

 It is quite likely that Oey Giok Koen was unhappy with his post in Tangerang.
 His residence and family were established in Meester-Cornelis but to commute between the two in those days was obviously unlikely.
 Being a landowner in Tangerang would not necessarily mean that he wished to reside in that area, yet this was required for Chinese officers.
 After an eight year term Oey Giok Koen sought for retirement,153 which was granted in November 1907.

 It is interesting to observe that his successor, Oey Djie San, began his career as a captain without having held the post of lieutenant.
-This was rather exceptional, since captains were generally selected from among the lower ranks, such as lieutenant. | suspect that this unusual appointment was due either to the scarcity of Chinese landlords in the Tangerang area or to the limited availability of Batavian officers in active service.
+This was rather exceptional, since captains were generally selected from among the lower ranks, such as lieutenant.
+I suspect that this unusual appointment was due either to the scarcity of Chinese landlords in the Tangerang area or to the limited availability of Batavian officers in active service.